Back to all blogs

 The Bethesda System

 • Category II: Benign.
-The nodule is non-cancerous.
+Non-cancerous.

 • Category VI: Malignant.
-The cells are cancerous.
+Cancerous cells.

 How Long Does Molecular Testing Take Thyroid?

-The Initial Cytopathology (3 to 5 Days)
+The Initial Cytopathology (3 to 5 working days)

-The Molecular Testing Phase (2 to 4 Weeks)
+The Molecular Testing Phase (10 to 14 working days to 4 weeks)

 Why Does It Take This Long?